-In addition to the resources below, this interview with University leaders about our approach to public safety provides more information, and M Safe, the President’s Campus Safety Initiative, highlights the University’s work to examine our public safety and policing efforts
+In addition to the resources below, read Safety Messages from Senior Vice President for Finance and Operations, and visit M Safe, the President’s Campus Safety Initiative, which highlights the University’s work to examine our public safety and policing efforts.

 Units across the University offer programs, resources, and guidance to enhance safety on and near campus.

 - The University's Department of Public Safety includes the University of Minnesota Police Department (UMPD), University Security, and the Public Safety Emergency Communications Center (PSECC), which manages on-campus 911 dispatch services and systemwide camera monitoring and access control.
 These services operate 24 hours a day, 7 days a week.

 - SAFE-U, the University of Minnesota emergency notification system.
 Students, faculty, and staff on the Twin Cities campus automatically receive SAFE-U Notifications via email and can also receive emergency notifications via text or phone call when emergencies arise.
 All campus community members should review and update their preferences.
 Individuals who are not part of the University, but would like to receive these emails, may download the Everbridge App or visit the Safety Notifications website for updates.

 - The Department of Public Safety offers the RAVE Escort app, which provides users a virtual walking buddy and a direct connection to the campus 911 center as they walk across campus.
 Learn more and download the app today.